-Russia proposes new round of Istanbul talks; Ukraine yet to respond
+Russia proposes new round of Istanbul talks; Ukraine pushes for memorandum

 “If I think I’m close to getting a deal, I don’t want to screw it up by doing that,” he told reporters in the Oval Office.

 On Monday, Trump lambasted Putin, describing him as “absolutely crazy” after Moscow launched its largest aerial attack of the war on Ukraine, killing at least 13 people.
-It was a a rare rebuke of Putin.
+It was a rare rebuke of Putin from the US president.

+In the meantime, Lavrov spoke with US Secretary of State Marco Rubio on Wednesday to discuss preparations for a next round of direct negotiations between Moscow and Kyiv, Russia’s Foreign Ministry said.

+The ministry said Lavrov briefed Rubio on Russia’s efforts to implement agreements reached after a phone call between Putin and Trump on May 19.

-After a phone call with Trump on May 19, Putin said Moscow was ready to work with Ukraine on drafting a memorandum for a future peace accord but nevertheless resisted any move towards an immediate, unconditional ceasefire.
+Putin previously said Moscow was ready to work with Ukraine on drafting a memorandum for a future peace accord, but nevertheless has resisted any move towards an immediate, unconditional ceasefire.

 Germany and Ukraine to jointly produce long-range missiles